HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Our Story with this plant

 My first experience with this plant was rather dull.
-We had a wide collection of different houseplants in a shared office space growing in fancy silver looking tubs.
-A number of them were Kentia Palms and just below is a picture of one of them.
+In one of my employed roles, we had a wide collection of different houseplants in a shared office space growing in fancy silver looking tubs.
+A few were Kentia Palms.
 The maintenance was carried out once every few weeks by an external indoor gardener who would turn up on-site and water all the plants in the office.

 I worked in this building on and off for just over 10 years and during this time many of the plants were replaced, however not the Kentia Palms.
 Oh no, these were lifers and were sticking around for the long haul.
 In all that time I don't think they replaced a single one.